 As well as all that, I worked as a commentator and reporter on Premiership rugby for BT Sport, Channel 5 and News UK.
 I also did a little VO for ITV and even less basketball commentary for IMG.

-I’ve just returned from Paris, where I spent a month working on the Women’s World Cup for HBS.
+I spent a month in Paris at the Women’s World Cup for HBS.
 I was producing, scripting and voicing preview features, so my knowledge of the teams and players grew reasonably quickly.

 The tournament was clearly a major breakthrough for the women’s game, but perhaps the biggest compliment I can pay was that it felt no different to any other major competition I’ve worked on.
 For instance, I saw two games at Parc des Princes – South Africa v China, which was terrible, and Scotland v Argentina, which was dramatic, controversial and extremely entertaining.
 So, a mixed bag – just like a men’s World Cup.

 Here’s an edit of some of the features I produced.
 It was good to be involved with the whole process, rather than just adding the voice at the end.